jsbennett/jekyll-now/_posts/2018-06-04-Internship-Week-1.md

 5. Understanding how to take UX requirments and translating that into what we have to do

 We all enjoyed this, it was a great team building excerise and I am looking forward to doing this more on a day to day basis.

+### Update (8/6/18) Day 5
+So today is the last day of the first week, and I am kinda feeling mixed emotions: excited to be moving onto new and exciting things, but also sad that one week is already over.
+We started today going through Craneware Academy some more, which is their online tool for learning and development.
+It is what we have been using all week to read about their products and comply with policies and legal information.
+It also has a treasure trove of other information that I am looking forward to digging into.
+We then set some goalsfor what we should know, feel and do in five weeks time, agreed between us all.
+When the five weeks are up we will gather and discuss whther we had been sucessful in achieving them all.
+We then got to go and meet our teams.
+I am the only intern in my team and I am really looking forward to getting stuk in.
+I found out what I will be working on and the sort of programming I will be diving into.
+I can't wait to start because what I am doing is specifically what i wanted to get an internship for - gaining more experince and new knowledge from a business setting.

+### Week 1 Conclusion
+To be written on monday when I have had time to jot all throughts down.

 Until next time,